tinify/wordpress-plugin/readme.txt

 * Advanced background optimization to speed up your workflow.
 * Optimize individual images already in your media library.
 * Easy bulk optimization of your existing media library.
-* Resize large original images by setting a maximum width and/or height.
+* Automatically resize huge image uploads by setting a maximum width and/or height for more reasonable browser display.
 * Display JPEG images more quickly with progressive JPEG encoding.
-* Preserve copyright metadata, creation date and GPS location in the original images.
+* Chose to preserve copyright metadata, creation date and GPS location in your original images.
 * Supports compression of animated PNG.
 * Select which thumbnail sizes of an image may be optimized.
 * Multisite support with a single API key.
+* WPML compatible.
 * WooCommerce compatible.
 * WP Retina 2x compatible.
 * WP Offload S3 compatible.
-* See your usage from the media settings and during bulk optimization.
+* See your usage on the settings page and during bulk optimization.
-* Color profiles are automatically translated to the standard RGB color space.
+* Color profiles are automatically translated to standard RGB color.
-* Convert CMYK to RGB to save more space and maximize compatibility.
+* Convert CMYK to RGB to save more space and add compatibility.
+* Dashboard widget with your total savings.
 * Optimize and resize uploads with the WordPress mobile app.
-* Dashboard widget with your total savings.
 * No file size limits.

 = How does it work? =